yubessy/yubessy/profile.md

 ## Educations

-- **2014-04 - 2016-03** Master's Degree at Graduate School of Informatics, Kyoto University
+- **2014-04 - 2016-03** Master's Degree at Graduate School of Informatics, Kyoto University.
 - **2010-04 - 2014-03** Bachelor's Degree at Undergraduate School of Informatics and Mathematical Science, Kyoto University.

 ## Publications